We’re proud to share that SKIM and Johnson & Johnson have been named a finalist for the GOR 2020 Best Practices Award for online market research!

 The General Online Research (GOR) society realizes the need for new, innovative research techniques and named SKIM as one of the eight finalists.
 The SKIM team responsible for this study included Judith Suttrup, Julia Görnandt, Marcel Slavenburg, and Janneke van den Bent.

-On Thursday, 12th of March, Julia Görnandt, Sebastian Wezel and Sofia Jorman will reveal the methodology used and results achieved for Johnson & Johnson during the GOR 2020 session: How to better uncover emotions in early-stage innovation research.
+In September 2020, Julia Görnandt, Sebastian Wezel and Sofia Jorman will reveal the methodology used and results achieved for Johnson & Johnson during the GOR 2020 session: How to better uncover emotions in early-stage innovation research.

 SKIM in Germany

 Curious to learn more, but can’t make it to the GOR 2020 event?
 Connect with our Berlin team lead Julia Görnandt!